ryan-linehan/Godot.Achievements.NET/README.md

 - Rename a property key to rename it across all achievements
 - Removing a property removes it from all achievements

-This is particularly useful for custom providers - see [Adding a Custom Provider](#adding-a-custom-provider).
+This is particularly useful for custom providers - see [Adding a Custom Provider](#-adding-a-custom-provider).

-> Note: You can even set a property to use godot resources!
+> 💡 **Tip:** You can even set a property to use Godot resources!

 ### Import/Export